Bizarre Business Ideas That Actually Made Millions

 Key Features:

-- Aimed at the gifting and novelty markets.
+• For the gift and novelty markets.

 How It Started Making Crores From India: